 Spending more than two seconds searching for a towel in a bathroom, while your hands are dripping wet, is not fun.
 Even worse, is having to step outside the shower to reach a towel.
 But, I think we can all agree, nothing beats the misery of an out of reach or empty toilet paper roll when you need it most.
 Don’t do this to yourself or your guests.

 If you remember nothing else from this article, remember this- install your towel and toilet paper fixtures in a logical location.
+It’s best to place towel hooks or bar and toilet paper within arm’s reach of the shower or toilet bowl.

 Once you know where everything needs to go, decide what type(s)of metal you’ll incorporate if you haven’t done that yet.
 For a cohesive look use one or two metals in a small bathroom and up to three in a large bathroom.
 Make sure each fixture shares the same metal with at least one other fixture in the space.